 Perhaps the group's best-known hit was ``Paper Doll,'' which was recorded in 1942 and sold more than 6 million copies.
 But that was only one of a long list of million-selling records that stretched from ``Tiger Rag'' in 1928 to well into the mid-1960s with such classics as ``Glow Worm,'' ``Lazy River,'' ``Opus One,'' ``You're Nobody Till Somebody Loves You,'' ``Yellow Bird,'' ``You Always Hurt the One You Love,'' ``Cab Driver'' and ``Basin Street Blues.''

 The Mills Brothers produced more than 2,000 recordings that sold more than 50 million copies and garnered at least three dozen gold records.
-They performed numerous times with Bing on records, radio, movies and television.
+They performed numerous times with Bing Crosby on records, radio, movies and television.
 Among their recordings with Bing were "My Honey's Lovin' Arms," "Shine" and "Dinah."
 Dinah became a No. 1 hit for Bing and the Brothers in 1931.
-In 1933 Bing had the Brothers signed to be regulars on his Woodbury radio show on CBS, helping to chip away at the color barrier then in place in the popular media long before Benny Goodman signed Teddy Wilson and Jack Benny signed Eddie "Rochester" Anderson.
+From 1933-35 the Brothers were regular performers on Bing's weekly Woodbury radio show on CBS, helping to chip away at the color barrier then in place in the popular media long before Benny Goodman signed Teddy Wilson and Jack Benny signed Eddie "Rochester" Anderson.
 Their last performance with Bing was in March, 1977, on the CBS salute to Bing's 50th anniversary in show business.
 Bing died 7 months later.

 The Mills Brothers appeared in several movies, beginning with The Big Broadcast of 1932 starring Crosby, George Burns and Gracie Allen and ended with the 1958 film "The Big Beat."
 Among their other films were: ``Operator 13'' with Gary Cooper, ``Strictly Dynamite'' with Jimmy Durante, ``Twenty Million Sweethearts,'' ``Broadway Gondolier,'' ``Reveille with Beverly,'' ``Rhythm Parade,'' ``Cowboy Canteen'' and ``When You're Smiling.''